OWASP Top 10 Mobile Risks and Threats

 “That’s why we have SSL protection.
 It should cover those issues,” Frank argued looking at his team for support.

-Before anyone of Frank’s team member could speak, Ralph interrupted “While SSL/TLS encryption is one of the better ways to prevent data leakage, your SSL certificate is old, and has low encryption strength.
+Before anyone of Frank’s team members could speak, Ralph interrupted “While SSL/TLS encryption is one of the better ways to prevent data leakage, your SSL certificate is old, and has low encryption strength.
 In fact, it doesn’t even cover all on functionalities of the app either.
 There are chances that hackers will snoop around the communication channels to intercept sessions IDs and other data,” he explained the problems in detail while focusing on getting organization-validated SSL certificates with 2048-bit encryption.

 Business Risks: Attackers can violate privacy for individual users.
 In major attacks, they can perform fraud transactions with identity theft that can later cause business reputation damage.